DanielMoscoso/100day_challenge/Readme.txt

 		-It need context to have that meaning.
 		-It did not have the alternative meaning.
 		-It does not exist in spanish.
+		-The program now keeps track of all the words the person knows, and takes them out of the flash cards deck.
+You can access these known words by printing the 'KNOWN_WORDS' list.
+The intention is to show all the words as a panel in a new window, after clicking the 'Known' button on the top right corner.
+The button exists, and creates a pop up window, but right now, the window it is empty.
 ===============================================================================